Monadical-SAS/solana-dns/README.md

    # Not available yet, check https://solana.com/tds/ for updates
    ```

+**Upload the on-chain side of the program using your account:**
-Then upload the Rust BPF program that runs on-chain to handle the storage requests:
+The Rust BPF program runs on the Solana Network to handles requests from your local server.
 ```
+npm run build:bpf-rust
 npm run upload --credentials=./secrets.conf
 ```